Thomasdezeeuw/heph/README.md

 all those buzzwords actually mean?

  - *Event-driven*: Heph does nothing by itself, it must first get an event before it starts doing anything.
-For example when using an `TcpListener` it waits on a notification from the OS saying the `TcpListener` is ready before trying to accepted connections.
+For example when using a `TcpListener` it waits on a notification from the OS saying the `TcpListener` is ready before trying to accepted connections.
  - *Non-blocking I/O*: normal I/O operations need to wait (block) until the